Azure/c-util/devdoc/sm_requirements.md

     c) `sm_close_begin`.
 Close blocks the execution of all the other APIs and waits for them to drain.

-5. there's no "parking", "queueing", "sleeping", "waiting", "buffering", "saving" or otherwise postponing or delaying the execution of an API: it either starts to execute (for barries execution includes waiting for all the previous APIs to finish executing; for close it means draining everything - barriers or calls alike) or it fails.
+6. there's no "parking", "queueing", "sleeping", "waiting", "buffering", "saving" or otherwise postponing or delaying the execution of an API: it either starts to execute (for barriers execution includes waiting for all the previous APIs to finish executing; for close it means draining everything - barriers or calls alike) or it fails.
 Retrying is a user-land mechanism.

 ## Design